Sci education has ended; opening new one in 2018?

 OVERVIEW: The Siemens Foundation is the stateside foundation of the gigantic global engineering and electronics conglomerate of the same name.
-The foundation gives several million a year to STEM education, mostly in the form of competitions.
-Its flagship program is the Siemens Competition in Math, Science and Technology.
+The foundation supports STEM education.

-STEM Middle Skill Initiative: This is a workforce development program to “help close the opportunity gap for young adults in STEM middle-skill careers.”
+STEM Middle Skill Initiative is a workforce development program to “help close the opportunity gap for young adults in STEM middle-skill careers.”